 Jonathan Goldsmith saved a man’s life once during a whiteout on Mount Whitney.
 He rescued a little girl who was drowning in Malibu.
 He starred in a film about Vietnam and has appeared in some 100 TV shows.
 He cries easily, practices Pilates, and has sailed through hurricanes.
 Impressive, sure.
 But is the 72-year-old actor, who plays the Most Interesting Man in the World in the Dos Equis ads, as intriguing as the gallant gentleman he portrays?
 Mark Jenkins rang him up at his home in Vermont to find out.

-JENKINS: I love that you’re Sno-Sealing boots as we talk.
+Outside: I love that you’re Sno-Sealing boots as we talk.

-GOLDSMITH: I really like the smell of that stuff.
+Goldsmith: I really like the smell of that stuff.
 I even put it on my dress shoes.